-Designed and taught by teams of faculty members from the humanities, social sciences, life and physical sciences, and engineering, the curriculum of the McBride Honors Program in Public Affairs for Engineers features the following educational experiences:
+The Program is delivered primarily in an interdisciplinary seminar format, with the intent of providing a coherent, interconnected curriculum which maximizes discussion and debate and student engagement.
+Seminars are designed and taught by teams of faculty members from the humanities, social sciences, life sciences and physical sciences, and engineering.
+The curriculum of the McBride Honors Program includes the following features and educational experiences:

-- Student-centered seminars guided by faculty moderators from various disciplines. - An interdisciplinary approach that integrates domestic and global perspectives into the curriculum. - One-to-one long-lasting relationships between faculty and students. - Development and practice of oral/written communication and listening skills. - Opportunity to travel to Washington, DC and abroad as part of the McBride curriculum. - ◆ Intellectual relationships and camaraderie. - ◆ Public affairs or policy related internship. - Public affairs or policy related internship.
+- ◆ Student-centered seminars guided by faculty moderators from various disciplines. - ◆ An interdisciplinary approach that integrates domestic and global perspectives into the curriculum.

+- ◆ One-to-one long-lasting intellectual relationships and camaraderie among students and between faculty and students. - ◆ The Development and practice of oral/written communication, argumentation, and listening skills. - ◆ The opportunity to travel to Washington, DC and /or countries abroad as part of the McBride curriculum. - ◆ The opportunity to engage in a public affairs or policy related internship

-A central experience in the program is the Practicum (an internship, overseas study, public service, undergraduate research experience, or thesis), which usually comes during the summer following the junior year.
+An important experience in the Program is the opportunity to engage in a Practicum (an internship, overseas study, public service, undergraduate research experience, or thesis), which usually comes during the summer following the junior year.
 Because engineers and scientists will continue to assume significant responsibilities as leaders in public and private sectors, it is essential that CSM students be prepared for more than their traditional first jobs.
 Leadership and management demand an understanding of the accelerating pace of change that marks the social, political, economic, and environmental currents of society and a commitment to social and environmental responsibility.
-While the seminars in the Program are designed to nourish such an understanding, the internship allows students to see firsthand the kinds of challenges that they will face in their professional lives.
+Regardless of their career goals, however, this same understanding is demanded of an educated person in the contemporary world.
+While the seminars in the Program are designed to nourish such an understanding, these Practicum experiences allow students to see firsthand the kinds of challenges that they will face in their professional and personal lives.

-Foreign study is also possible either through CSM-sponsored trips or through individual plans arranged in consultation with the Director and CSM's Office of International Programs.
+Foreign study is also possible either through CSMsponsored trips or through individual plans arranged in consultation with the Director and CSM's Office of International Programs.
 The cost for any foreign study is the responsibility of the student.